Data Recovery Services Canada data recovery in canada ontario

 Typical data recovery cases

 • Western Digital drive with burnt logic board (PCB) that doesn't spin up.
-You can try to use a donor PCB of the same model but the fact is that ROM chip on most WD families nowadays contains special parameters called adaptives that are unique for the particular drive and PCB cannot be just swapped without proper ROM preparation.
+You can try to use a donor PCB of the same model but the fact is that ROM chip on most WD families nowadays contains special parameters called adaptives that are unique for the particular drive and PCB cannot be just swapped without proper PCB adaptation.
 In reality, not only WD, but most modern hard drives have adaptives in ROM.
 This is because of higher density and very precise mechanics of today's technology.

-• Maxtor drive spins up fine, recalibrates, but identifies in BIOS with zero capacity by its factory alias(Calypso, N40P, Sabre etc) and as soon as you try to boot up or read data you get nothing but errors.
+• Maxtor hard drive spins up fine, recalibrates, but identifies in BIOS with zero capacity by its factory alias(Calypso, N40P, Sabre etc) and as soon as you try to boot up or read data you get nothing but errors.
 This drive has corrupted translator.
 Translator is a part of hard drive firmware responsible for converting internal cylinder-head-sector addressing into OS-understandable LBA scheme.
 Without translator you will never get a single byte out of the drive.
 Using our tools we are able to access system area of the drive to fix translator and other firmware modules.
 In fact, hard drives of all manufacturers experience problems with translator.
 The symptoms are usually the same.

 • Seagate SCSI Cheetah drive is identifed correctly in BIOS but shows 0 capacity.
 As soon as you try reading sectors it gives nothing but Medium Error.
 This is a typical firmware corruption for Seagate SCSI.
 Our engineers can repair this problem using our specialized SCSI utilities.